koshka77/mfurin-vizstory/README.md

 I am taking Telling Stories with Data class.

 # What I hope to learn:
 I have been exposed to different tools that help visualize data.
 I have used Tableau, Einstein Analytics and Crystal Reports, and I do recognize that all these tools are good with some pros and cons.
 However, the more I use different tools, the more I realize how important it is to find the most optimal and sometimes even simple way to inform the audience.
-I hope to learn in this class technique and tricks how to leverage whatever tool we have avaiable in order to make data speak.
+I hope to learn in this class technique and tricks how to leverage whatever tool we have available in order to make data speak.

 # My portfolio:
 Here is the link to my portfolio: https://koshka77.github.io/mfurin-vizstory/.
 The portfolio will hold cool projects for this class.